-- 1. The Department of Public Health be invited to sign the existing MOU between Cal/EPA and the Natural Resources Agency - The monitoring and assessment efforts of SWAMP be integrated into the Monitoring Council's recommended Comprehensive Monitoring Program Strategy, as presented in the strategy document - 3.
-The monitoring of state funded water quality and ecosystem improvement projects be coordinated and enhanced to ensure that the success of such projects is measured and that the generated data are available for use in larger-scale assessments (specific changes are outlined in Chapter 4) - 4.
-The Monitoring Council's member agencies should seek, with your assistance, approval for out-of-state travel for a number of staff to attend, at a minimum, the biennial National Water Quality Monitoring Conference - 5.
-The Monitoring Council should work with its member agencies, the Control Agencies, the Governor's Office, and the Legislature to identify ways to address the contracting and implementation constraints summarized in Section 3.3.3 of the strategy.
+- The Department of Public Health be invited to sign the existing MOU between Cal/EPA and the Natural Resources Agency - The monitoring and assessment efforts of SWAMP be integrated into the Monitoring Council's recommended Comprehensive Monitoring Program Strategy, as presented in the strategy document - The monitoring of state- and federally-funded water quality and ecosystem improvement projects be coordinated and enhanced to ensure that the effectiveness of such projects is evaluated and that the generated data are available for use in larger-scale assessments

+- 4. The Monitoring Council continue to coordinate our efforts with those of the National Water Quality Monitoring Council - 5.
+The Monitoring Council work with its member agencies, the Control Agencies, the Governor's Office, and the Legislature to identify ways to address the contracting and implementation constraints summarized in Section 3.3.3 of the strategy.

-We look forward to working with you and the organizations within your agencies to continually enhance the monitoring and assessment of California's water resources and aquatic ecosystems and the reporting of this information to decision makers and the public via the Internet.
+We look forward to working with you and the organizations within your agencies to continually enhance the monitoring and assessment of California's water resources and aquatic ecosystems and the reporting of this information to decision makers and the public via the internet.